DinaLo44/note-taker-app/README.md

 - # Technologies

 This application is run by the Node.js web application framework called Express.js.
 Other technologies like HTML, CSS and JavaScript were also needed.
-In order to run this application it is necessary to install node.js, express.js, package.json and the node_modules folder.
-The commands to run it are "npm start" or "node server.js"
+In order to run this application it was necessary to install node.js, express.js, package.json and the node_modules folder.
+The commands to run the backend  are "npm start" or "node server.js" from the server.js file in the integrated terminal.
+When using Express.js, the http methods GET, POST and DELETE were implemented to achieve the purpose of this project.

 - # Screenshots